Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 The Problem with Vibe Coding

 Specs are Kiro's answer to this.
-Instead of a conversation that evaporates when the session ends, you get a persistent document that defines the feature, breaks it into tasks, and lets Kiro execute those tasks autonomously.
+Instead of a conversation that evaporates when the session ends, you get a document that defines the feature, breaks it into tasks, and lets Kiro execute those tasks autonomously.

 How Specs Work